franklinfrank/large-scale-curiosity/README.md

     }

 ### Installation and Usage
+Python version 3.5 should be installed.
 You will first need to install Deepmind Lab.
 Afterwards, you can install python dependencies by running
 ```bash
 pip install -r requirements.txt
 ```